Skip to main content

 eVOA Fee: What USD 35 Covers

 The USD 35 eVOA fee is a non-refundable government processing fee paid through the official Thai government portal at tp.consular.go.th.
-It covers electronic processing and the 15-day travel authorisation granted to eligible nationalities.
+It covers electronic processing and the 15-day travel authorisation granted to the small list of Visa-on-Arrival nationalities (currently Azerbaijan, Belarus and Serbia; India once the approved reversion is published in the Royal Gazette).
 The fee is charged in USD and processed via international credit or debit card.
 Your bank or card issuer may apply a foreign currency conversion markup of 1 to 3 percent on top of the base fee.

 Unlike some third-party eVOA websites that charge USD 50 to USD 80 for the same 15-day authorisation, the official portal charges only USD 35.
 Be aware that numerous unofficial websites impersonate the Thai government portal and charge significantly inflated fees while providing the same eVOA — or in worst cases, do not submit a real application at all.
 Always apply at tp.consular.go.th.